Supply Chain Management Consultants in Chicago, USA

 We design and engineer supply chains that increase service and reduce costs.
 This increases our clients’ earnings and their market share.

 We work for manufacturers, distributors and retailers.
 We orchestrate supply chain components – procurement, sourcing and inbound logistics; networks of plants, warehouses and stores; inventory deployment; transportation; operations within plants and warehouses; packaging; customer service; order processing and the systems that help these functions perform.

 This breadth is important because these components interact with one another.
 Focusing in just one component runs the risk of missing better, more effective opportunities in others.

 Chicago Consulting is an independent firm.
 We have no outside affiliations or relationships that might compromise our objectivity.

-The firm is headquartered in Chicago with offices in Shanghai, China and Johannesburg, South Africa.
+The firm is headquartered in Chicago.
 We have been in business for over 30 years.
 A list of our clients is at http://www.chicago-consulting.com/clients/

 We approach supply chain design with a well-developed technology illustrated here:

 This technology enables us to specify the best possible trade-off between service and cost – the highest service possible for a given cost and the lowest cost for a given service level.
 Importantly we are able to specify a set of optimal choices, represented by the curve above.
 Armed with these options our clients can choose a level of service or cost and know that it’s better than that available from any other approach.

 We have developed and use important tools to assist in designing and engineering supply chains.
 They include: